Advertiser Disclosure

 Bottom Line:

-Buy most of your groceries to cook at your cottage, but save some meals for nights out in Muskoka’s restaurants.
+Buy most of your groceries to cook at your cottage, but save meals for nights out in Muskoka’s restaurants.
 Try out all the ice cream places you can.

 Final Thoughts

-The rich and famous have been “discovering” Muskoka since the early 20th century when many of the cottages were only accessible by steamship.
+The rich and famous have been “discovering” Muskoka since the early 20th century, when many of the cottages were only accessible by steamship.
 Still, people who live in and visit Muskoka every summer need no reminder of what a special place this region of Ontario is.

 You don’t need an A-list budget for an A-list lake vacation in Muskoka — just an open mind about having an old-fashioned, unplugged, slow-paced holiday.
 It also helps if you know how to swim and don’t have an overwhelming fear of the water.